peacepenguin/fedora-mesa-video-codecs/README.md

 # run vainfo, check the codec support:
 vainfo
 ```
-Enable and confirm Firefox is able to use va-api hardware video decode on fedora:
+Setup Firefox to be able to use va-api hardware video decode for all codecs va-api can now handle: (h264, etc)
 ```
 # Enable the rpm fusion 'free' repo to get access to needed codec lib files:
 # This is most likley already enabled on your system: